ginkoid/link/readme.md

 # link

 Super simple redirect service!
-Powers [gnk.io](https://gnk.io).

 Downloads redirects from a gist.

 ## deploying your own